michali/blog/_posts/2020-05-02-capital-controls-programming-kata.md

   Several more months pass by and the local market has started moving again albeit not as fast as desired.
 The government decides to relax its restrictions on capital even more:
 <ul>
   <li>
-    Up to $500 per week is allowed to be electronically transferred abroad from an account.
-This is not in addition to the cash that can be withdrawn from that same account.
-If $420 have already left the account, no electronic transfer can take place until the withdrawal allowance is renewed next week.
-If $500 are transfered abroad, no cash withdrawal can take place until the limit is reset next week.
-There can be combinations of the two but it always has to be either $420 in cash or electronic transfers abroad summing up to $500 maximum.
+    In addition to the $420 cash withdrawal, up to $500 per week is allowed to be electronically transferred abroad from an account.
   </li>
 </ul>
 </details>